-What are the signs and symptoms of an insect bite or sting?
-Mild symptoms:
+What are the signs and symptoms of an allergic reaction to an insect bite or sting?

-How is an insect bite or sting treated?
-The following can help reduce mild pain, swelling, and itching:
+How is an allergic reaction to an insect bite or sting treated?

 What should I do if an insect bites or stings me?

-Remove the stinger: Take the stinger out by scraping it off with your fingernail, edge of a credit card, or a knife blade.
+Remove the stinger.
+Scrape the stinger out with your fingernail, edge of a credit card, or a knife blade.
 Do not squeeze the wound.
-Gently wash the area where the stinger was with soap and water.
+Gently wash the area with soap and water.

-Remove the tick: Ticks must be removed as soon as possible so you do not get diseases passed through tick bites.
-Ask your caregiver for more information on tick bites and how to remove ticks.
+Remove the tick.
+Ticks must be removed as soon as possible so you do not get diseases passed through tick bites.
+Ask your healthcare provider for more information on tick bites and how to remove ticks.

-How can I prevent an insect bite or sting?
+What can I do to prevent an insect bite or sting?

 - Do not leave food out.

-- Empty any standing water and wash containers with soap and water every 2 days.
+- Empty any standing water.
+Wash containers with soap and water every 2 days.

 - Put screens on all open windows and doors.

-- Put insect repellent on skin that is showing when you go outside.
+- Put insect repellent that contains DEET on skin that is showing when you go outside.
 Put insect repellent at the top of your boots, bottom of pant legs, and sleeve cuffs.
 Wear long sleeves, pants, and shoes.